 nexus.properties

-Comments on each section above needs to be actioned in the main property file
+Comments on each section above need to be actioned in the main property file

 nexus.properties

-Above steps will get you running nexus on the migrated data, assuming you are starting the service as a root user by setting “RUN_AS_USER” to root.
-As new nexus insists on running as non-root user here is how to go about stopping the annoying message.
+The above steps will get you running Nexus on the migrated data, assuming you are starting the service as a root user by setting “RUN_AS_USER” to root.
+As the new Nexus insists on running as a non-root user, here is how to go about stopping the annoying message.

-Below steps are for Debian linux and should work for most Debian derivatives
+The steps below are for Debian Linux and should work for most Debian derivatives

 -